openshift/oadp-operator/docs/design/imagestream.md

 When the user is ready to start backing up, they will mark `startBackup: true` on the custom resource.

 `veleroBackupReference:` (optional) is the name of a velero backup which operator will check for completion before allowing the backup to start.
-`veleroBackupReference.autoStartBackup:` (optional) if `true`, operator will start the backup if the velero backup is complete.
+`veleroBackupReference.startOnCompletion:` (optional) if `true`, operator will start the backup if the velero backup is complete.

 `backupLocation:` (optional) is the name of the DPA compatible backup location to use.